-On top of this regulatory framework, the directors and I take personal responsibility to ensure our investors are looked after.
-Security of investment is our priority and not only do all our directors review every loan, but we also focus on relationship management of our borrowers and their facilities.
+Security of investment is our priority and not only do all our directors approve every loan, we also focus on the ongoing management of our borrowers and their facilities.
 We are committed to providing our borrowers with loans that meet their requirements because when our borrowers succeed, so do our investors.